 2 bricks of wet floral foam

 Steps to Make a Sunflower Spider

 Step 1: Soak floral foam with floral food mixture.
 See our June Newsletter on floral foam to learn more about this tool.

 Step 2: Cut foam in 6 equal pieces and place 1 in each container.
 (You will have one piece left over.
-Place is Ziploc bag and put in fridge to use for future – up to 3 months.)
+Place in Ziploc bag and put in the fridge to use for future – up to 3 months.)